TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/6-An-excursion-to-the-database.rst

 The Storage-Backend returns the "raw" results as a collection (array) of database tuples.
 Every database tuple corresponds to a table row and is in itself an associative array with the field names as keys and the field contents as value.
-It does not contain any objects yet and also does not contain any data on posts, comments or tags which belong to the database record.
+It does not contain any objects yet and it also does not contain any data on posts, comments or tags which belong to the database record.
 The task to build a complete object tree starting from the ``Blog`` object down to the last tag of a post will be handed over to another object - the ``DataMapper``.